How do I promote my event?

 - Featured events listing on our homepage (NOTE: Must include photo)

-- Events round-up distribution to local newspapers (NOTE: Most calendars require information 3-4 weeks in advance.
+- Distribution to local media/reporters (NOTE: We send information 4-5 weeks in advance to meet deadlines.
 They make the selection; we cannot guarantee inclusion.)

 - Paid events ads in the Oregonian, Willamette Week, and Lake Oswego Review (NOTE: These ads are prepared as much as 5 weeks in advance.)

-- *NEW* Lewis & Clark featured events email (sign up)
+- Lewis & Clark featured events email (sign up)

 - Promotion on Facebook and/or Twitter